 The First Amendment extended our option to draw down the second tranche of \$8.5 million referred to as the "Second Term Loan Advance", of the term loan facility provided under the Hercules Loan Agreement, or the Term Loan, until March 31, 2017 and made the Second Term Loan Advance subject to the consent of Hercules, among other customary conditions.
 The Hercules Loan Agreement was further amended in May 2017 to extend the period during which we could draw the second tranche of \$8.5 million to January 31, 2018 and continues to make the Second Term Loan Advance subject to the consent of Hercules, among other customary conditions.
-We are currently in discussions with Hercules to extend the period beyond March 31, 2017 during which the additional tranche of \$8.5 million may be drawn.
-We cannot assure you that our discussions will ultimately be successful and, if such discussions result in an extension of the period in which we may draw the additional tranche of \$8.5 million, we could incur additional fees payable to Hercules.
+The period during which the additional tranche of \$8.5 million may be drawn has expired and therefore the \$8.5 million can no longer be drawn by us.
 The First Amendment also extended the interest-only payments until January 31, 2017, in connection with the first tranche of \$16.5 million, or the First Term Loan Advance, and together with the Second Term Loan Advance, referred to as the Term Loan Advances.